 Pete and Virginia had three children: Elwood Dellinger was born Feb.
 18, 1913.
 He received his funeral license in 1934.
 He died on May 9, 1959 and had no children.

 Sadie Dellinger was born April 13, 1917.
 She married Clyde W. Heishman.
 They had three children, Vernon Heishman, C. Dennis Heishman, and Bonita Heishman.
-Vernon had three boys; Dennis had a son and a daughter, all of whom were married in the chapel, his son, Stephen is the current manager and fifth generation funeral director here at Woodstock.
+Vernon had three boys; Dennis had a son and a daughter, all of whom were married in the chapel.

 Pete’s third child was Margaret Virginia Dellinger who was born February 7, 1921; she married David Stanley Kagey who became a licensed funeral director in 1950.
 They operated the funeral home in Mt.
 Jackson.
 They had two children.
-Janelle Kagey Fadely who is a licensed fourth generation funeral director and current manager of the Mt Jackson location.
-She had a son, David Lee Litten who is a fifth generation funeral director and current manager of the Theis Chapel in New Market.
-Margaret and Stanley’s son, V.L.D Kagey is also a licensed funeral director but is not currently employed with the family business.
+Janelle Kagey Fadely who is a licensed fourth generation funeral director and current manager of the Mt.
+Jackson location.
+She had a son, David Lee Litten who is a fifth generation funeral director and current manager of the New Market location.
+Margaret and Stanley’s son, V.L.D Kagey is a former funeral director but is not currently employed with the family business.